SugarDarius/anzen/README.md

 ### Base options

-When creating a safe route handler you can use a bunch of options which can help you achieve different tasks 👇🏻
+When creating a safe route handler you can use a bunch of options for helping you achieve different tasks 👇🏻

 #### `id?: string`

 Used for logging in development or when the `debug` option is enabled.
 You can also use it to add extra logging or monitoring.
+By default the id is set to `[unknown:route:handler]`

 ```tsx
 export const POST = createSafeRouteHandler(